apple/swift-protobuf/Documentation/API.md

-Support for descriptors ends up requiring some amount of code, but more importantly it requires capturing a large binary blob of data for every message, enum, oneof, etc. That data has two potenial issues, it bloats the binaries, and it is something that can be extracted from the binary to help reverse engineer details about the binary.
+Support for descriptors ends up requiring some amount of code, but more importantly it requires capturing a large binary blob of data for every message, enum, oneof, etc. That data has two potential issues, it bloats the binaries, and it is something that can be extracted from the binary to help reverse engineer details about the binary.